danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Supervised Learning/Classification/Neural Networks (MLP).md

 ## Downsides
 MLP can
-- get stucked on a local minima
+- get stuck on a local minima
 - Overfit

 this can be avoided thanks to **regularization**: